quii/go-specs-greet/README.md

 }
 ```

+The test should now pass.

 ## Refactor

 In [HTTP Handlers Revisited,](https://github.com/quii/learn-go-with-tests/blob/main/http-handlers-revisited.md) we discussed how important it is for HTTP handlers should only be responsible for handling HTTP concerns; any "domain logic" should live outside of the handler.
 This allows us to develop domain logic in isolation from HTTP, making it simpler to test and understand.

 Let's pull apart these concerns.

+Update our handler in `./handler.go` as follows:

 ```go
 func Handler(w http.ResponseWriter, r *http.Request) {